FedSat: A Statistical Aggregation Approach for Class Imbalanced Clients in Federated Learning: Convergence Proof

 where $C_{max}$ is the maximum cost bound. \end{assumption}

-\begin{lemma}[Improvement Through Cost-Sensitive Loss] Let $\theta_{CS}$ and $\theta_{CE}$ be the parameters obtained after training with cost-sensitive loss function $\mathcal{L}_{CS}$ and cross-entropy loss functions $\mathcal{L}_{CE}$, respectively.
+\begin{lemma}[Improvement Through Prediction-Sensitive Loss] Let $\theta_{PS}$ and $\theta_{CE}$ be the parameters obtained after training with prediction-sensitive loss function $\mathcal{L}_{PS}$ and cross-entropy loss functions $\mathcal{L}_{CE}$, respectively.
 Let both the assumptions~\ref{assump:1} and~\ref{assump:2} hold.
-Then, the expected improvement of the local parameters updated using the $\mathcal{L}_{CS}$ compared to the parameters obtained by employing $\mathcal{L}_{CE}$ is always greater than or equal to zero.
-That is, $\mathbb{E}[\theta_{CS} - \theta_{CE}] \ge 0$. \end{lemma}
+Then, the expected improvement of the local parameters updated using the $\mathcal{L}_{PS}$ compared to the parameters obtained by employing $\mathcal{L}_{CE}$ is always greater than or equal to zero.
+That is, $\mathbb{E}[\theta_{PS} - \theta_{CE}] \ge 0$. \end{lemma}